Chris our Food Rescue Specialist

 Providing Food to Families in Need

-- We distributed 1,193,224 pounds of food and other supplies.
+- We distributed almost 1.5 million pounds of food and spent $260,000 on purchased food.

 The West Seattle Food Bank has many partners assisting to secure food that will meet the special dietary needs and cultural preferences of the diverse population we serve.